maksokami/doc-starter/emby-reverse-proxy/README.md

 ```

 **Renew TLS certificate - Cron**
-Edit the user cron file  `crontba -e` (make sure you can run the docker without sude), or the sudo cron file: `sudo crontab -e`.
+Edit the user cron file  `crontab -e` (make sure you can run the docker without sude), or the sudo cron file: `sudo crontab -e`.
 ```sh
 . . .
 # Run certbot every monday to attempt LetsEncrypt nginx TLS cert renewal (will only be renewed if it's about to expire)